prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 9. Select **Owner** field.
 In the Properties panel, change the **Label** to **Host**

-10. Click **Save and publish** at the top right and wait for for the publishing to complete.
+10. Select the **Save and publish** at the top right and wait for for the publishing to complete.

-12. If the edit view opened in a new browser tab or window, close it.
+11. If the edit view opened in a new browser tab or window, close it.
 Otherwise, click **Back** at the top left of the screen.
 You should now be back to the Visit tables Forms.

-13. Using the breadcrumbs in the upper left (Tables>Visit>Forms).
+12. Using the breadcrumbs in the upper left (Tables>Visit>Forms).
 Select **Visit** to return to the **Visit** table main screen.

 ### Task 2: Edit Active Visits view